open/close all folders

 - The Lady or the Tiger by Frank Stockton.

 - Jack Moffitt wrote "The Lady and the Tiger" which is a continuation of the above story.
 In it, the door the princess pointed to had the tiger behind it.
 The man who opened the door then quickly opened the other door, behind which stood his beloved.
 He hid himself behind the two open doors and the tiger killed the girl.
 He turned out to be one of the two thieves who died with Christ.

 - Harry Potter and the Order of the Phoenix has this when Harry and his friends are in the Department of Mysteries and they're trying to find which door is the one with all the glass balls seen in Harry's dreams.
 In fact, the doors spin around the group like an actual roulette wheel.

 - Seven Ancient Wonders by Matthew Reilly has a pair of these puzzles in rooms as Death Traps.
 The rooms quickly fill up with quicksand, and were designed to be disorientating to make it harder to find the correct door.

-- The second of Edgar Rice Burroughs' Venus novels had one of these: only one of the room's multiple doors led to safety; all the others were deathtraps.
+- Edgar Rice Burroughs' Lost On Venus had one of these: only one of the room's multiple doors led to safety; all the others were deathtraps.
 (Once the jailers brought you in and left, the lights went out and the floor spun for a while so you'd lose track of which was the safe door.)
 Food and drink were provided — most of it poisoned.
 Oh, and to discourage hesitation, after a while dangerous snakes started slithering in.